Fermi Acceleration Mechanisms Beyond Lorentz Symmetry: Introduction

 Besides the ingredients highlighted above, a complete characterization of acceleration mechanisms should also involve the environment in which the particles are accelerated through electromagnetic, thermodynamic and magnetohydrodynamics effects, among others \cite{longair2011high}.
 However, we should analyze extra contributions, how, and if, they are important in another opportunity.
 One of the reasons for this choice is the lack of a rigorous field theoretical and thermodynamical description of the kind of deformed relativity scenario that we are addressing.
 Besides that, it is possible that extra contributions are suppressed in comparison to relativistic results, for instance, the equation of state of the gas that interacts with the particles in the first order mechanism is based on a non-relativistic treatment, therefore quantum gravity corrections of this treatment would be negligible \cite{Spurio:2018knn}.
 Nevertheless, we shall adopt a pragmatic approach of considering at least phenomenological corrections of the kinematics of accelerated particles as a first step towards a more complete characterization of quantum gravity effects on acceleration mechanisms.

+Previous works have used theoretical spectral shapes inspired by modifications of relativistic kinematics to perform phenomenological fits to ultra-high-energy cosmic-ray data, in particular to the energy spectrum measured by the Pierre Auger Observatory~\cite{Duarte:2024aff,PierreAuger:2020ehi}.
+Motivated by these analyses, we also test whether the spectra derived here from first-order Fermi acceleration can reproduce smooth high-energy suppressions in the observed energy range.
+This comparison is not intended as a complete fit of the cosmic ray flux, since propagation effects, source evolution, mass composition, magnetic fields, and detector response are not included.
+Instead, it should be understood as a first phenomenological consistency test of the spectral shapes generated by deformed or violated relativistic symmetries.

 The paper is organized as follows.
-In Sections~\ref{sec:fermi_gen} and \ref{sec:2ndorder}, we revisit the first- and second-order Fermi acceleration mechanisms for general frame transformations, dispersion relations, and energy-momentum conservation laws.
+In Sections~\ref{sec:fermi_gen} and \ref{sec:2ndorder}, we revisit the first- and second-order Fermi acceleration mechanisms for general frame transformations, dispersion relations, and energy-momentum conservation laws (such revision is important for identifying where the main kinematical hypotheses of the mechanisms lie) .
 In Section~\ref{sec:kappa}, we review the main results from the $\kappa$-Poincar\'{e} algebra in the bicrossproduct and classical bases, and define how we model Lorentz violation using a parameter that controls the deformation.
-In Sections~\ref{sec:first-beyond} and \ref{sec:2nd-beyond}, we apply these results to the first-order Fermi mechanism and calculate the spectrum and spectral index via a diffusion equation.
+In Sections~\ref{sec:first-beyond} and \ref{sec:2nd-beyond}, we apply these results to the first- and second-order Fermi mechanisms and calculate the spectrum and spectral index via a diffusion equation.
+We then compare the first-order spectra phenomenologically with the Pierre Auger energy spectrum in Section~\ref{sec:auger}.
 Finally, in Section~\ref{sec:disc}, we summarize and discuss the main results of the paper.